Classifieds / Obituaries

 Expressions of sympathy may be made at www.memorieschapel.com.Arrangements are with Memories Chapel & Pre-Planning Centre, 727-0330.

-BRISCOE: Thomas Cooper Briscoe of Minnedosa, Manitoba passed away on March 25, 2011 at the Minnedosa Health Centre at the age of 79 years.
-A memorial lunch will be held on Monday, April 18, 2011 at 2:30 p.m. in the Minnedosa Seniors Centre, Minnedosa, Manitoba.
-Donations may be made to Minnedosa Palliative Care Service or a charity of choice.
+NAGORSKI: Bert David Nagorski of Minnedosa, Manitoba passed away on July 3, 2011 at the age of 69 years.
+A graveside service will be held on Monday, July 11, 2011 at 11:30 a.m. at the Polonia Cemetery.
+A reception will follow at the Minnedosa Legion.
+Donations may be made to the Heart & Stroke Foundation of Manitoba.
 Minnedosa Funeral Service, Minnedosa, Manitoba in care of arrangements (204) 867-3868.

 In order to contact our Classified Department, please call: 204-571-7400 or email: firstname.lastname@example.org